alexarena/logger-pro/README.md

 You can disable logging by doing the opposite of the above.

-Every option in logger-pro can be customized by the object that you pass when calling `.config()`, here's a sample that includes every property:
+Every option in LoggerPro can be customized by the object that you pass when calling `.config()`, here's a sample that includes every property:

 ```js
 log.config({